Krutonium/My_Unified_NixOS_Config/README.md

 `rebootEverything` reboots all computers on the LAN, useful after big updates `rebootCancel` cancels reboots on all computers on the LAN.

-## Useful Scripts:

-On a new install where you're replacing either a stock config or your own config with mine, run `link.sh`.
-If you've moved the repo and want it to update the repo location, run `relink.sh` instead.

-For me personally I also have `set_upstream.sh` which adds my personal gitea and github as remotes that will be pushed to at the same time.

-Also `UpdateAllSystems.sh` will update all the things as well, nice and automatic.

 Questions?
 Comments?
 Open an Issue or contact me on Telegram [@Krutonium](t.me/Krutonium)!